ivohartwig/rundgang2025/src/data/briefings/text-the-universal-interface.md

 ---
 id: text-the-universal-interface-grades-1748958867
+title: Text, the Universal Interface
+description: An exploration of what can be achieved with text and APIs using large language models.
 ---

-# Project Briefing: Text, the Universal Interface

-An exploration of what can be achieved with text and APIs using large language models.

 ## Your Mission